akaliutau/indexframe/README.md

 ## The Idea

-Most thumbnail tools start from a prompt:
+Most creators use the following strategy to create a nice cover for their video, prompting their favourite AI:

 ```text
 "make me a cool thumbnail"